ibm-cloud-docs/cis/getting-started.md

 # Getting Started with IBM Cloud Internet Services (CIS)
 {:#getting-started}

-IBM Cloud Internet Services (CIS), powered with Cloudflare, offers three main capabilities to enhance your workflow: [security](/docs/infrastructure/cis?topic=cis-manage-your-ibm-cis-for-optimal-security), [reliability](/docs/infrastructure/cis?topic=cis-manage-your-ibm-cis-deployment-for-optimal-reliability), and [performance](/docs/infrastructure/cis?topic=cis-manage-your-cis-deployment-for-best-performance).
+{{site.data.keyword.cloud}} Internet Services (CIS), powered with Cloudflare, offers three main capabilities to enhance your workflow: [security](/docs/infrastructure/cis?topic=cis-manage-your-ibm-cis-for-optimal-security), [reliability](/docs/infrastructure/cis?topic=cis-manage-your-ibm-cis-deployment-for-optimal-reliability), and [performance](/docs/infrastructure/cis?topic=cis-manage-your-cis-deployment-for-best-performance).
 Each area of capability is represented in the left-hand navbar of your screen, once you've opened the IBM CIS application.

 For each capability, IBM CIS helps you tune its features to suit your specific needs, including: